 ◙ Mix the dry ingredients with the wet ingredients until well combined.
 Make sure no lumps exist.

-◙ Then add chopped walnuts & chopped dates (rolled in flour to prevent sinking in cake bottom) into the batter, just combine well.
+◙ Then add chopped walnuts & chopped dates (rolled in flour to prevent sinking in the cake bottom) into the batter, just combine well.

 ◙ Pour the batter into the prepared baking pan and smooth the top with a spatula.